How to Cancel or Replace Money Orders

 You need to do some paperwork to cancel a money order.
 You might do that in person, or you may be able to do everything remotely.
 For example, with Western Union, you can send the form by fax or email.

 Submitting your request in person may be the safest option.
 A representative might be able to help verify that you satisfy all of the requirements, and you don’t have to wait for forms to move through the mail.
 You may have to wait for the company to conduct research, though.

 You don’t necessarily have to go to the same location you bought the money order from, although sometimes that’s helpful.
 You should be able to visit any post office that deals with USPS money orders, and you can use different branches of the same bank or credit union.

 View forms: To start the process immediately and see requirements, visit the customer service site for your money order issuer:

 Keep Original Documents

 Keep your receipt any time you buy a money order.
-It’s best to provide the receipt when canceling, as it contains important information like the money order number and other details.
+It’s best to provide the receipt when canceling because it contains important information, like the money order number and other details.

 No receipt: If you don’t have the receipt, gather as much information as you have.
 Even a photo of the original money order is helpful.
-Without a receipt, the issuer might still be able to find your money order, but they’ll charge additional fees—and there’s always a chance that they can’t find your money order without a receipt.
+Without a receipt, the issuer might be able to find your money order, but they may charge additional fees — and there’s always a chance that they won’t find your money order without a receipt.

 If you still have the original money order, that’s helpful as well.
 Returning the document to the issuer helps ensure that it won’t be cashed, which reduces risk and can help speed the refund process.